sohrabi2050/VirastyarNet6/Readme.txt

 BUILDING VIRASTYAR
 ==========================
 You need the following to successfully build and run Virastyar from sources:
-	- Microsoft® Visual Studio 2008
+	- MicrosoftÂ® Visual Studio 2008
-	- Microsoft® Visual Studio Tools for Office
+	- MicrosoftÂ® Visual Studio Tools for Office
-	- Microsoft® Office 2003 or Later
+	- MicrosoftÂ® Office 2003 or Later
 	- PowerShell

 There is an automated build script provided.
 To use it, run "buildenv.bat" and